-Table 4 summarizes the study’s ex post savings and resulting realization rates for all HES and HES-IE measures, including air sealing and insulation.
+Table 4 summarizes the study’s ex post savings and resulting realization rates for all HES and HES-IE measures.
 For most measures, the provided data enabled the study to estimate program-specific savings and realization rates.
 For the other measures, none of which constitute more than 1% of either program’s total savings, the team calculated a single gross saving value applicable for both programs.

 Table 4: Ex Post Savings and Realization Rates by Program, Measure, and Fuel